 - SEED expects institutions and organizations to support the year-long SEED seminar and seminar leader(s), through strong verbal endorsement from administration, and through material support, such as funds to purchase books and DVDs for the seminar (which can start an equity library onsite), access to copy machines and printers, time during all-faculty/all-staff meetings for SEED, and backing to ensure seminars have a regular meeting place and nourishing food.

-- Travel costs to/from New Leaders Week, including but not limited to airfare, ground transportation, meals while traveling, and baggage fees.
-These are not covered by SEED.
+- Travel costs to/from New Leaders Week, including but not limited to airfare, ground transportation, meals while traveling, baggage fees, and additional nights lodging are not covered or arranged by SEED.

-If you have any questions, please do not hesitate to contact us at email@example.com.
+If you have any questions, please do not hesitate to contact us.